romado77/WebexTools/README.md

 ## 2. Recording audit report

 The Recording Audit Reporting Tool provides an audit report for Webex recordings over a specified period.
-You can customize the reporting period and save the results to a CSV file.
-This tool is ideal for monitoring and analyzing recording activities.
+You can pick custom reporting period and save the results into a CSV file.
+This tool is ideal for analyzing recordings access activities.

 ### Usage: